reinterpretcat/vrp/docs/src/examples/pragmatic/basics/job-times.md

 The `jobTimes` property on a vehicle shift allows you to specify:

-- **earliestFirst**: The earliest time the vehicle can arrive at its first job
+- **earliestFirst**: the earliest time service may start at a job.
+The vehicle may arrive earlier and wait.
-- **latestLast**: The latest time the vehicle can depart from its last job
+- **latestLast**: the latest time the vehicle may depart from a job

+Both bounds govern every job on the shift, not only the first and the last one.
+Neither governs a break, a reload, a recharge or the tour's own departure and arrival.

 This is useful for scenarios such as:
 - Enforcing business hours (e.g., deliveries only between 10:00 and 16:00)